 Introduction

 Immigrants take complex, dynamic trajectories as they transition, integrate and flourish in places of settlement.
 In Canada, immigration serves an important role, as it offers an efficient solution to the country’s aging population and resulting labor shortages [1].
-Due to Canada’s reliance on immigrants as the main source of population growth, immigrants and permanent residents now account for almost one quarter of Canada’s entire population - the highest proportion among the Group of Seven (G7) countries [2].
+Due to Canada’s reliance on immigrants as the main source of population growth, immigrants and permanent residents now account for almost one-quarter of Canada’s entire population - the highest proportion among the Group of Seven (G7) countries [2].
 From 2016 to 2021, four-fifths of the labor force growth has been attributed to immigrants, demonstrating the great contributions they offer to Canada’s economy [2].

 Calgary in particular is the fourth most common destination for immigrants entering Canada, with immigrants forming 31.5% of the city’s population in 2021 [3,4].
 Furthermore, the proportion of immigrants in Calgary is well above the national average of 23% [3].
-As these increasing immigration trends are projected to continue well into the future, it is imperative for policymakers, service providers, and other professionals in Calgary to be well-equipped in supporting immigrant settlement and integration into Canadian society.
+As these increasing immigration trends are projected to continue well into the future, it is imperative for policymakers, service providers, and other professionals in Calgary to be well-equipped to support immigrant settlement and integration into Canadian society.

 In the earliest phases upon arrival, there are myriad organizations that prefigure and contextualize immigrants’ paths.
 Thus, application and direct relevance to practices in specific contexts of reception, such as Calgary, is warranted.
 This research study aims to provide an overlay of the immigrant-serving sector in Calgary, serving as an initial, approximate analysis to then prompt and raise questions for deeper empirical research.
 This study illustrates how organizations and services for immigrants can be understood with a core-periphery model.